-If you’re heading to Prince Edward County for a fall colour tour, you’ll find that fall colours are in full bloom the first two weeks of October due to the island’s moderate temperatures.
+If you’re heading for a fall colour tour in Prince Edward County, you’ll find that fall colours are in full bloom the first two weeks of October due to the island’s moderate temperatures.
 Making Bloomfield your home base will give you quick access to both the Town of Picton about five minutes away, as well as Sandbanks Provincial Park, ten minutes south on Hwy 12.

-You’ll find several charming B&Bs on Bloomfield’s Main Street including Ballyclare Bed & Breakfast, Hillsdale House B&B, Nap-n-Nosh B&B and Sunrise B&B.
+You’ll find several charming B&Bs on Bloomfield’s Main Street including Ballyclare Bed & Breakfast, Hillsdale House B&B, Nap-n-Nosh B&B and Sunrise B&B for your fall colour tour in Prince Edward County.

 Take Hwy 12 south of Bloomfield to Sandbanks Provincial Park where you’ll find one of Ontario’s best beaches, the Outlet Beach.
 You can walk for several kilometres and listen to the waves break against the shore.